devcows/hugo-universal-theme/README.md

     direction = "Desamparados Station, Distrito de Lima 15001, Peru"
 ```

 Since Hugo sites are static, the contact form uses [Formspree](https://formspree.io/) as a proxy.
 The form makes a POST request to their servers to send the actual email.
-Visitors can send up to a 1000 emails each month for free.
+Formspree and the submissions for the free plan are limited, [checkout the plans for details](https://formspree.io/plans).

 To enable the form in the contact page, just type your Formspree email in the `config.toml` file, and specify whether to use ajax(paid) to send request or plain HTTP POST(free).
 Also there is the possibility to enable a captcha using recaptcha.